avdgaag/arjanvandergaag.nl/content/blog/better-feedback.md

 > Terry, we can never get any work done, because as a real slacker, you are
 > always in our way.

-That would probably not go down well.
+This would probably not go down well.
 By being personal, general and permanent, you are making it clear there is absolutely no hope for this person.
 Compare this to the following:

-> Graham, your being late this morning made it hard for the team to properly plan
+> Graham, your being late this morning made it hard for the team to properly
-> for the day.
+> plan for the day.

 This is very actionable feedback that explains how a specific action affected the team.
 By phrasing it in terms of a specific action in a specific situation, you set a clear expectation of and trust in improvement.

-I got this tip from [Reginald Braithwaite][]’s _Optimism_ talk at the [Nordic Ruby 2016][] in Stockholm.
+I got this tip from [Reginald Braithwaite][]’s _Optimism_ talk at [Nordic Ruby 2016][] in Stockholm.

 ## 2. Make a sandwich